Exumas Out Islands, The Bahamas Travel Guide

 BTC (Bahamas Telecommunications Company) and Aliv are the two main mobile service providers, offering coverage in the Exumas, especially on Great Exuma.

-Most accommodations offer free Wi-Fi for guests.
+Most places to stay offer free Wi-Wireless internet for visitors.
 The quality and speed vary, but it typically supports basic browsing.

 English is spoken officially.
-There's no language barrier for People whose first language is english, as it is widely spoken by locals.
+There's no language barrier for Persons whose first language is english, as it is widely spoken by locals.

 The main post office is located in Georgetown.
 Services are basic, but sending postcards home is possible.